Actifio/AGMPowerLib/README.md

 ```
 Now depending on which job type, we modify different slots.
 #### Slot limits for mount jobs
 We need to learn the current value of the params that relate to **ondemand** slots.
-Because a mount job is an ondemand job, each mount job uses one ondemand slot while it is running.
+This is because a mount job is an ondemand job, meaning each mount job uses one ondemand slot while it is running.
+There are three relevant slots:
 * **reservedondemandslots** This is the guaranteed number of ondemand jobs that can run at any time.
 * **maxondemandslots** This controls the maximum number of ondemand jobs that can run at any time.
 * **unreservedslots** Unreserved slots are used if all the reserved slots are in use but more jobs wants to run up to the maximum number for that type.